 While you can stream directly from Amazon’s own streaming services, you can link your Spotify or Apple Music account instead if you prefer.
 The Echo Show 8 is also Bluetooth-enabled, so you can pair it with your phone or tablet and play tunes you’ve got saved in a library on your handheld device.

-Video streaming is also available, with Prime Video taking center stage and only a tap or voice command away, at least in theory.
+Video streaming is also available offering up Netflix and Prime Video, with the latter taking center stage and only a tap or voice command away, at least in theory.
 However, that was the one service we couldn’t access, even after resetting the device.
 While we were able to ask Alexa to play trailers or news clips, the voice assistant kept saying “Sorry, there was a problem” every time we tried to access Amazon’s own video streaming service.
 Trying to use the Alexa app to set it up was also futile, although the Echo Show 8 was paired with our handset and appeared online on the app.
 Since everything else worked perfectly well, we’re guessing this is just an isolated incident and not a problem with Amazon’s device or service.

 As before, there’s still no YouTube app here.
 However, Amazon’s Silk browser is available for all your YouTube or online shopping needs.
 Speaking of which, you can’t yet shop on Amazon via voice commands in Australia (like you can in some other markets), so if you happen to be living Down Under, then the on-board browser is the way to go.